Guivre: Vouivre

-Guivres are also well known as vouivres, and the terms have become synonymous.
+Guivres are also well known as vouivres, and the terms are historically related and synonymous, however, they can refer to different mythological creatures.
 For example, in The Drac: French Tales of Dragons and Demons, the vouivre is depicted as a female creature with dazzling, green scales which emanate sound as the vouivre flies.
 The vouivre is depicted as greedy, her head crowned with pearls and a golden ring about her tail.
-The beast in this story stayed in a cave for most of her time, then left to bathe only for a few minutes.
+The beast in this story stayed in a cave for most of her time, then left to bathe only for a few minutes (compare Fáfnir of Germanic legend).

-According to the Contes et légendes de Franche-Comté, the Vouivre is a unique gigantic snake like dragon, wearing a ruby on its forehead, and using it as its eye.
+According to the Contes et légendes de Franche-Comté ("Tales and legends of Franche-Comté"), the Vouivre is a unique gigantic snake like dragon, wearing a ruby on its forehead, and using it as its eye.

 Literary use

 In Steve Alten's The Loch the Loch Ness Monster is originally thought to be a guivre which got into Loch Ness through Moray Firth.
-The guiuvres were said to be a species of giant eel, a predecessor to the Anguilla.
+The guivres were said to be a species of giant eel, a predecessor to the Anguilla.
 In the 1989 film La Vouivre, the vouivre was a wood nymph.